Why Choose Our Law Office for Your Family Law Case

 - Child custody decisions focus on the child’s best interests.
 Courts review several elements, such as the child’s needs, each parent’s involvement, and any background issues that might affect safety or well-being.

 - Some cases require mediation or parenting classes.
-The Collin County family law system often encourages amicable solutions where possible, or may require certain steps before proceeding to a formal hearing.
+The Collin County family law system often encourages amicable solutions where possible or may require certain steps before proceeding to a formal hearing.

 The complexity and length of your case often depend on the parties’ willingness to work together, whether outside experts become involved, and the legal questions at stake.
 Our experience handling Allen family law matters means we can help you understand what is within your control, how local rules and procedures may apply, and what actions to take for the best outcome.